splunk/splunk-sdk-javascript/README.md

 ### Run unit tests

 The Splunk Enterprise SDK for JavaScript includes several unit tests for each component.
 You can run individual test modules or run all tests.
 Some searches need to be running in your Splunk Enterprise instance before you run these tests.
-You can start some searches by logging into Splunk Web and opening the Search app, which runs afew searches to populate the dashboard.
+You can start some searches by logging into Splunk Web and opening the Search app, which runs a few searches to populate the dashboard.

-**Note**: The [SDK App Collection](https://github.com/splunk/sdk-app-collection) app is required for running unit tests.
+>**Note**: The [SDK App Collection](https://github.com/splunk/sdk-app-collection) app is required for running unit tests.

 To run the unit tests, open a command prompt in the **splunk-sdk-javascript** directory, then run the following commands.